trapexit/armsdt-decomp/docs/RISC_OS_ARM_AIF_Format.md

 - Header (more details later on)
 - A read-only area
 - A read-write area
 - Debugging data (this is optional and populated when asking compilers, assemblers and linkers to add such info to the output file)
 - Self-relocation code (position independent)
 - Relocation list (a list of words to relocate terminated by a -1)

 ## Characteristics of the AIF files

-The ARM STD Reference Guide reports that there are 3 types of AIF files:
+The ARM STD Reference Guide reports that there are 3 types of AIF files.

 ### Executable AIF file